The Big Lebowski: Pre-production

 For the film's look, the Coens wanted to avoid the usual retro 1960s clichés like lava lamps, Day-Glo posters, and Grateful Dead music and for it to be "consistent with the whole bowling thing, we wanted to keep the movie pretty bright and poppy", Joel said in an interview.
-For example, the star motif, featured predominantly throughout the film, started with the film's production designer Richard Heinrichs' design for the bowling alley.
+For example, the star motif, featured predominantly throughout the film, started with the film's production designer Richard Heinrichs's design for the bowling alley.
 According to Joel, he "came up with the idea of just laying free-form neon stars on top of it and doing a similar free-form star thing on the interior".
 This carried over to the film's dream sequences.
 "Both dream sequences involve star patterns and are about lines radiating to a point.
 In the first dream sequence, the Dude gets knocked out and you see stars and they all coalesce into the overhead nightscape of L.A.
 The second dream sequence is an astral environment with a backdrop of stars", remembers Heinrichs.
 For Jackie Treehorn's Malibu beach house, he was inspired by late 1950s and early 1960s bachelor pad furniture.
 The Coen brothers told Heinrichs that they wanted Treehorn's beach party to be Inca-themed, with a "very Hollywood-looking party in which young, oiled-down, fairly aggressive men walk around with appetizers and drinks.
 So there's a very sacrificial quality to it."

-Cinematographer Roger Deakins discussed the look of the film with the Coens during pre-production.
-They told him that they wanted some parts of the film to have a real and contemporary feeling and other parts, like the dream sequences, to have a very stylized look.
-Bill and Jacqui Landrum did all of the choreography for the film.
+Cinematographer Roger Deakins discussed the film's look with the Coens during pre-production.
+They told him they wanted some parts of it to have a real and contemporary feeling and other parts, like the dream sequences, to be very stylized look.
+Bill and Jacqui Landrum did all the choreography.
 For his dance sequence, Jack Kehler went through three three-hour rehearsals.
-The Coen brothers offered him three to four choices of classical music for him to pick from and he chose Modest Mussorgsky's Pictures at an Exhibition.
+The Coens offered him three or four choices of classical music to pick from and he chose Modest Mussorgsky's Pictures at an Exhibition.
 At each rehearsal, he went through each phase of the piece.